moinsen-dev/schnitzel/Schnitzel_PRD_v2.md

 **Schema as Single Source of Truth:** One YAML file defines models, endpoints, events, and streams.
 Everything else is generated.

 **Always Fresh:** No pre-baked templates.
-Init scripts run `flutter create`, `poetry init`, etc. at runtime, ensuring latest versions.
+Init scripts run `flutter create`, `uv init`, etc. at runtime, ensuring latest versions.
+Schnitzel never ships hardcoded boilerplate — it delegates to the actual tools.

+**Zero-Tolerance Quality Policy:** Generated code must be production-ready:
+- **No errors** — all generated code compiles and runs cleanly
+- **No warnings** — strict linting compliance out of the box
+- **No TODOs** — complete implementations, never placeholders
+- **No mock data** — real structures, real types, real contracts

 **AI-Native:** Every component is designed for AI comprehension.
 Auto-generated CLAUDE.md, MCP servers, and context files.